-\textit{Conclusion.---}We have shed light on the fundamental physics determining the emergence of viscous heat hydrodynamics, discussing with quantitative first-principles accuracy how to induce temperature inversion in steady-state heat vortices, and viscous temperature waves in extreme thermal conductors such as graphite and layered h$^{11}$BN.
-We have demonstrated that these phenomena can be amplified by engineering the device’s boundary conditions or exploiting resonance, paving the way for applications in next-generation electronic and phononic technologies.
-We have provided novel, fundamental insights on temperature waves, showing that the viscous temperature waves emerging from the VHE differ fundamentally from the inviscid DPLE heat waves \cite{joseph_heat_1989,tzou_unified_1995,barletta_hyperbolic_1996,xu_thermal_2002,xu_thermal_2021}.
-Most importantly, we have quantitatively demonstrated that viscous effects determine the hydrodynamic relaxation timescales \cite{Jeong2021} and lengthscales \cite{Huberman2019,Ding2022} measured in pioneering experiments.
-These results share fundamental common underpinnings with other quasiparticle’s fluid-like transport phenomena in solids---involving, e.g., electron-phonon bifluids \cite{e-vortexes,vool_imaging_2021,yang_evidence_2021,jaoui_formation_2022,huang_electron-phonon_2021,protik_elphbolt_2022,levchenko_transport_2020,coulter_microscopic_2018}, magnons \cite{wei_giant_2022}, skyrmions \cite{PhysRevLett.130.106703}---thus will potentially inspire analogous developments and applications.
-Finally, our findings may also directly translate to fluids flowing in porous media, and are thus relevant for soil science, groundwater hydrology, and petroleum engineering \cite{bear2013dynamics}\footnote{We note that the VHE have a mathematical form mathematically analogous to the damped and diffusion-extended Navier-Stokes equations, used to describe rarefied fluids flowing in porous media in isothermal and laminar conditions, with VHE's temperature mapping to fluid's pressure and VHE's drift velocity mapping to fluid velocity.
-To see this, we highlight how the linear damping term $-\sum_{j=1}^3\gamma^{ij}u^j(\bm{r},t)$ appearing in the second VHE~(\ref{viscous_heat_U}) is analogous to the dissipative term appearing in the linearized ``damped'' Navier-Stokes equations \cite{balasubramanian_darcys_1987,dardis_lattice_1998,bresch_existence_2003,cai_weak_2008,zhang_uniqueness_2011} used e.g. to describe a fluid flowing through a porous media.
-Then, the diffusive term appearing in the first VHE~(\ref{viscous_heat_T}) $-\sum_{i,j=1}^3\kappa^{ij}\tfrac{\partial^2 T(\bm{r},t)}{\partial r^i\partial r^j}$ is analogous to the self-diffusion term appearing for pressure in the extended Navier-Stokes equations \cite{brenner_navierstokes_2005,sambasivam_numerical_2014,schwarz_openfoam_2023} used to describe the flow of an isothermal, compressible, and rarefied gas \cite{maurer_second-order_2003,dongari_pressure-driven_2009}.}.
+\textit{Conclusion.---}We have shed light on the fundamental physics determining the emergence of viscous heat hydrodynamics, discussing with quantitative first-principles accuracy how in extreme thermal conductors such as graphite and layered h$^{11}$BN it is possible to induce temperature inversion from steady-state heat vortices, and viscous temperature waves.
+We have demonstrated that these phenomena can be amplified by engineering the device’s geometry, boundary conditions, or exploiting resonance, paving the way for applications in next-generation technologies.
+We have provided novel, fundamental insights on temperature waves, showing that the viscous temperature waves emerging from the VHE differ fundamentally from the inviscid heat waves discussed in past works \cite{joseph_heat_1989,tzou_unified_1995,barletta_hyperbolic_1996,xu_thermal_2002,xu_thermal_2021}.
+We have quantitatively shown that viscous effects determine the hydrodynamic relaxation timescales \cite{Jeong2021} and lengthscales \cite{Huberman2019,Ding2022} measured in pioneering experiments.
+From a technological perspective, this work identifies the conditions under which heat conduction violates the smoothing property of Fourier's equation, opening new avenues to engineer thermal signals that mimic non-diffusive neuron transfer function for heat-based neuromorphic computing \cite{nataf_using_2024,torres_thermal_2023}.
+Our results share fundamental common underpinnings with other quasiparticle’s fluid-like transport phenomena in solids---involving, e.g., electrons \cite{e-vortexes,palm_observation_2024} coupled with phonons \cite{coulter_microscopic_2018,vool_imaging_2021,yang_evidence_2021,jaoui_formation_2022,huang_electron-phonon_2021,protik_elphbolt_2022,levchenko_transport_2020,coulterCoupledElectronphononHydrodynamics2025a}, magnons \cite{wei_giant_2022}, skyrmions \cite{PhysRevLett.130.106703}---thus may inspire analogous developments and applications.